 Cedar Point hints at 2018

 Speaking of Mean Streak’s funeral, remember Richard Michael Crosby?
-In Cedar Point’s holiday video that they recently released, a computer screen is shown with the words “2018 Capital Plan Enclosed” and “Prepared by Richard Michael Crosby”.
+In Cedar Point’s holiday video that they recently released, a computer screen is shown with the words “2018 Capital Plan Enclosed” and “Prepared by Richard Michael Crosby.”
 Not only is Richard Michael Crosby closely associated with the outcome of Mean Streak, he also shares the same initials as Rocky Mountain Construction.
 Coincidence?
 I think not.
-This is probably the park’s way of subtly letting us know that we’ll have to wait another year for the new Mean Streak.
+This is probably the park’s way of subtly letting its hard-core fans know that we’ll have to wait another year for the new Mean Streak.

 More time means more possibilities